Ivette-Soto/Ivette-Soto/README.md

 - 😏I’m interested in preserving our land from pollution and community base development
 - 🙄 I’m currently learning a bit about programming, shared reading communities and French
 - 🧐 I’m looking to collaborate on local startups environmentally concerned and community oriented
-- 🤝 You may reach me by messaging on https://www.facebook.com/late.te.52 🙈🙉🙊
+- 🤝 You may reach me by message on https://www.facebook.com/late.te.52 🙈🙉🙊
 <!---
 Ivette-Soto/Ivette-Soto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.